0xAX/linux-insides/Booting/linux-bootstrap-1.md

 PhysicalAddress = Segment * 16 + Offset
 ```

 The same as mentioned before.
-We have only 16 bit general purpose registers, the maximum value of a 16 bit register is `0xffff`, so if we take the largest values the result will be:
+We have only 16 bit general purpose registers, the maximum value of a 16 bit register is `0xffff`, so if we take the largest values, the result will be:

 ```python
 >>> hex((0xffff * 16) + 0xffff)
 '0x10ffef'
 ```

 Where `0x10ffef` is equal to `1MB + 64KB - 16b`.
-But a [8086](https://en.wikipedia.org/wiki/Intel_8086) processor, which was the first processor with real mode, had a 20 bit address line and `2^20 = 1048576.0` is 1MB.
+But a [8086](https://en.wikipedia.org/wiki/Intel_8086) processor, which is the first processor with real mode, has a 20 bit address line and `2^20 = 1048576` is 1MB.
 This means the actual  memory available is 1MB.

 General real mode's memory map is: